Important or Memorable Cases Attorney in New York, New York

 When the jury returned their verdict, my heart was pounding.
 They awarded us nearly every penny we had asked for, resulting in the largest commercial verdict ever obtained in that court.
 It was an unforgettable case that lasted about a month.
 The day after, I was so exhausted I could barely move, but it was a fantastic experience.
 There have been many memorable cases, but this one remains particularly significant.

 New York, NY commercial litigation attorney Philip J. Kessler tells the story of a memorable commercial litigation matter he handled.
-The attorney was fortunate to handle many memorable cases, but one stands out.
-It was a jury trial in a major federal court in Michigan, approximately 10 years ago.
-Due to the sensitive details involved, the case is not being named.
-It was a heavy manufacturing dispute, with the client being a supplier of customized parts, facing off against a giant purchaser—the largest company in its industry.
+He shares that he has been fortunate to handle numerous memorable cases, but one stands out vividly.
+Approximately ten years ago, he tried a jury case in a major federal court in Michigan, involving a heavy manufacturing dispute.
+The client, a supplier of customized parts, faced off against the largest purchaser in the industry.

-The core issue was a requirements contract, under which the defendant was obligated to purchase certain parts exclusively from the client.
-However, the defendant treated this agreement like an option contract, purchasing from the client only when it suited them and secretly buying elsewhere when they found better prices.
-They either concealed these purchases or provided fabricated excuses.
-The client sought substantial contract damages, amounting to many millions.
+The central issue revolved around a requirements contract, which obligated the defendant to purchase certain parts exclusively from the client.
+Instead, the defendant treated the agreement like an option contract—buying from the client only when convenient and secretly sourcing elsewhere when lower prices were available.
+They either concealed these purchases or offered fabricated excuses.
+The firm sought substantial contract damages, totaling several million dollars.

 More Videos From This Lawyer